Joseph-Sasson/SocialBets/README.md

  * User
     * Has many betslips
     * Has many bets through betslips
-    * Has many bank histories
-    * Has many bank transactions through bank histories
+    * Has many bank transactions
  * Bets
     * Has many betslips
     * Has many users through betslips